Independent comparisonAll prices in AUD

 The verdict

-For an Australian small business that wants the lowest entry price, the widest template choice and room to bolt on features through apps, Wix is the pick, and the more flexible builder for a store you want to shape your own way.
-For a design-led brand, a creative, or a portfolio with a shop attached, where polished templates matter more than raw flexibility, Squarespace earns its higher price.
+For an Australian small business that wants the widest template choice and room to bolt on features through apps, and does not mind paying more to start, Wix is the pick, the more flexible builder for a store you want to shape your own way.
+For a design-led brand, a creative, or a portfolio with a shop attached, where polished templates matter more than raw flexibility, and a lower starting price is also welcome, Squarespace is the pick.
 Both drop their platform transaction fee to zero on the right plan, and both let you choose your own gateway, so neither decides it on processing.
-It comes down to one question: do you want maximum flexibility and the cheapest start, or the best-looking store with the least effort?
+It comes down to one question: do you want maximum flexibility, or the best-looking, cheaper-to-start store with the least effort?
 Answer that and the choice is clear.

 Ratings